Industrial macros

 Databases: SQL queries

-• Haskell has Persistent which lets you define a schema with Haskell type declarations and then generates Haskell code with Template Haskell4 to query a database with that expected schema.
+To have better APIs to deal with SQL, many programming language ecosystems resort to generated code in way or another:- Haskell has Persistent which lets you define a schema with Haskell type declarations and then generates Haskell code with Template Haskell4 to query a database with that expected schema.

-• Java has jOOQ which "generates Java code from your database".
+- Java has jOOQ which "generates Java code from your database".
 It has a compiler that you run every time you change your schema, it reads from the database, and generates Java code that you can then call from your application to query SQL.

-• Go has jet which does the same as jOOQ.
+- Go has jet which does the same as jOOQ.

-• TypeScript has pgtyped.
+- TypeScript has

 The SQL-to-code tradition has been going for decades at this point.
 This fun article explains how in 1995 COBOL programmers used Embedded SQL, a SQL-to-COBOL code-generator: